FirestormAngel/raspberry-documentation/README.md

 PollIntervalMinSec=64
 PollIntervalMaxSec=2048
 ```
-Note: You can uncomment the *FallbackNTP* and *RootDistanceMaxSec* if you want to have a NTP fallback and make sure your NTP servers answer within 5 seconds.
+* *Advice*: You can uncomment the *FallbackNTP* and *RootDistanceMaxSec* if you want to have a NTP fallback and make sure your NTP servers answer within 5 seconds.
+This is recommended.

+* *Advice* The *PollIntervalMinSec* and *PollIntervalMaxSec* is the interval between sending ntp requests to the destinations.
+A value below 64 seconds is *not* recommended, unless you wish to be *blacklisted* on the ntp servers. *So, don't go below 64 seconds*.

 Example: Check if the time is synchronized.
 ```bash